Code-Institute-Submissions/Visit-East-Cork/README.md

 - **Images**
     - The Visit East Cork Icon and Logo was sourced from PlumePloume on Pixabay, available [here](https://pixabay.com/vectors/triskell-symbol-celtic-logo-1194004/).
-    - All images for local attractions were sourced from each individual establishment's public Facebook page.
+    - All images for local attractions were sourced from each individual establishment's public Facebook page with the exception of The Ballycotton Cliff Walk which was sourced from Tripadvisor and Garryvoe Beach which was sourced from Twitter.

 ### 6.3 Acknowledgements